jankaszel/hyperwell-thesis/chapters/introduction.md

 Feedback showed that stakeholders and users are hard to convince: While centralized platforms pose some threats towards privacy and data ownership, they work deterministically given that one offers them trust.

+This thesis is aimed at readers with an affinity for computer technology, but not _necessarily_ computer scientists.
+While my own practice resides in computer science, this work involved research on collaborative systems as well as collaboration in the Digital Humanities, conducting studies, and raising questions on digital ownership.
+Furthermore, by presenting novel technologies that affect research data management, I want to _convince_ readers with a non-technical background to reflect on their digital practice.
+Parts of this thesis with less technical ambition will be highlighted below in @sec:structure.

 ## The Web and Data Ownership

 > Well, by ‘hypertext’ I mean non-sequential writing--text that branches and allows choices to the reader, best read at an interactive screen. [@nelson1993]